angus-c/waldojs/README.md

 http://javascriptweblog.wordpress.com/2011/07/11/waldo-search-the-javascript-runtime-in-under-1-kb/

-I got frustrated trying to find objects in runtime object models - so I created a utility to do it.
+I got frustrated trying to find objects in runtime object models – so I created a utility to do it.
 You search for objects using a find utility.
-Then you can click on the retrieved objects to inspect them
+Then you can click on the retrieved objects to inspect them.

 e.g. in the console do this kind of thing